Exploring the System 1 Thinking Capability of Large Reasoning Models: More Experimental Setups Results

 \subsection{Greedy Sampling Results}

+To distinguish between the two settings, we refer to the main text sampling as top-p sampling.
 Table~\ref{tab:main-results-temp0} presents the performance of LRMs on S1-Bench under greedy sampling.
 While overall accuracy improves compared to top-p sampling, issues of inefficiency and accuracy degradation on simple questions remain.